wcrich01/Adventurers-for-hire-2/README.md

     5. Hit Open

 ---
 This project is run using a node server.
-After installation of required programs.
-Start the server using the command "npm start".
+After installation of required programs, start the server using the command "npm start".

 After the server has started navigate to an internet browser(Chrome was used in development).
-The webpage can be viewed on localhost:3000.
+The webpage can be viewed on *localhost:3000*.